How to install Kali Linux on Raspberry Pi

 Follow these simple steps to install the penetration testing software on the compact computer for mobile hacking

-For ethical hackers that want a bit more portability, Kali Linux on the Raspberry Pi might be just the ticket.
-The Raspberry Pi is a small, credit card-sized computer that doesn't require a lot of power to use and when you combine it with Kali Linux, you get a super-portable network testing machine that you can take anywhere.
+To be able to hack from 'anywhere' you need the right tools and downloading the Kali Linux on the Raspberry Pi should be your first port of call.
+The Raspberry Pi is a small, credit card-sized computer that doesn't require a lot of power to use.
+When combined with Kali Linux it becomes a super-portable network testing machine that you can take anywhere.

-To get started you'll need a Raspberry Pi 2/3, a power supply, an HDMI cable, a minimum 8GB SD-Card and a keyboard and a mouse for control.
+All you need to get started is either a Raspberry Pi 2 or 3, a supply of power, a HDMI cable, a minimum 8GB SD-Card and a keyboard and a mouse for control.

 Downloading the Kali image for Raspberry Pi